COGS18/COGS18.github.io/_build/projects/overview.md

 - Uses descriptive names
 - Follows naming conventions
-- CamelCase for class definitions & snake_case for variables, functions and methods
+- CapWords for class definitions & snake_case for variables, functions and methods

 *Code Documentation (10%)*

 Documentation will be evaluated in terms of:

-- Includes docstrings (numpy format) on all custom classes, functions, and methods
+- Includes docstrings (numpy format) for custom classes, functions, and methods
-- Includes in line comments that explain the code
+- Includes appropriate comments within the code

 *Code Tests (10%)*

-You must include at least one code test in your project, organized into a test file, in a test folder, and that uses pytest.
-This test should be a unit test of one of your custom functions and/or classes in your project, and should test that it executes, and test (at least some) expected outputs of the function, given some specified inputs.
+You must include *at least two* code tests in your project that test your original functions/methods.
+These should be organized into a test file, in a test folder, and use `pytest`.
+These tests should be a unit test of your custom functions and/or classes in your project, and should test that the code executes and that at least some of the expected outputs of the function are returned, given some specified inputs.

+*Extra Credit (up to 4%)*

+For extra credit, if you go above and beyond on the minimal project requirements and challenge yourself to approach a project that is more complex than the basic requirements, requires you to learn something beyond what was taught in the course, or uses code concepts not taught in class, explain this at the end of your Jupyter notebook.
+Here, you should explain _why_ your approach was particularly difficult/challenging _for you_ and how your work goes beyond the minimal project requirements.

 ### External Code